changhoon-sung/tsok/README.md

 ## Compatibility

-tsok is an independent project derived from [`coder/wush`](https://github.com/coder/wush).
-It is not backward-compatible with wush.
+tsok is not backward-compatible with wush.
 Do not mix their binaries, auth keys, or configuration.

 ## Build from source